WCanirinka/RPG-Game/README.md

 ##### bundle the files and start the server by typing

 ~~~
-npm run start
+npm start
 ~~~

-and have fun playing while you are getting a live update of your record on the leader board each time you break it
+and have fun playing while you are getting a live update of your record on the LeaderBoard each time you break it

 ### Design